 STRENGTH AND CONDITIONING COACH

-Paul Goodman is in his sixth season with the Blackhawks after being named Strength and Conditioning Coach on June 25, 2008.
+Paul Goodman is in his seventh season with the Blackhawks after being named Strength and Conditioning Coach in June 2008.

 As the Strength and Conditioning Coach, Goodman is responsible for the development of all players within the organization by preparing on- and off-ice training regimens during the season and in the offseason.
 Through the creation of blackhawkstrength.com, Goodman is able to track individual player performance and progress throughout all club affiliates, as well as prospects and draft picks from all over the world.
 He also works in conjunction with the sports medicine staff by assisting in the rehabilitation process for injured athletes.